grapheco/pandadb-v0.1/README.md

 2020-08-08 04:20:54.926+0000 INFO  Started.
 2020-08-08 04:20:56.224+0000 INFO  Remote interface available at http://localhost:7474/
 ```
+For details about starting a PandaDB cluster, please visit [Start Instruction](docs/start_instruction.md).

+Please start AIPM-Web server if you want to use the functions about AI algorithm, the details could be found [AIPM-Web Instructions](docs/aipm.md).

 ###  2.3. <a name='STEP3.connectremotePandaDB'></a>STEP 3. connect remote PandaDB